mohnish82/mohnish82.github.io/_posts/2015-12-13-Amazon-Dash-as-generic-IOT-button.md

 One thing to notice is that, this script trigger happens whenever DNSMASQ starts up, or the lease renews/expires.
 But as we are only interested in triggers when the button is actually pressed, we can employ the `DNSMASQ_SUPPLIED_HOSTNAME` environment variable to make this distinction.
 It is only supplied for actions when a host joins or resumes an existing lease, since this data are not held by dnsmasq's lease database.
 So, with this setup, I was able to use a push notification mechanism instead of the probe monitoring pull mechanism.

 I'm pleased with the functionality, these hacked little buttons provide for $5.
-Give these little marvels a shot. :thumbsup:
+Give these little marvels a shot.